jstiff/notes_from_learning/CS_Lectures/computation/automata.md

   - Variables, Numbers, URL's, email, phone number can be described by Reg Lang.

-  People prefer RegExspressions, but computers prefer Finite Autotomota.
+  People prefer RegExpressions, but computers prefer Finite Autotomota.
 So there are programs that convert between the two.

 ```
 ex) Electric switch.